dylaghi/cosmolisa/README.md

 # cosmolisa
-Source code for the inference of cosmological parameters with LISA observations Based on github.com/wdpozzo/cosmolisa
+Source code for the inference of cosmological parameters with LISA observations.

+Based on github.com/wdpozzo/cosmolisa

 Download this repository, with